phiguera/CharAnalysis/README.md

 ## Version 2.0 (March 2026)

-Version 2.0 is the first major update to *CharAnalysis*, addressing five areas of improvement:
+Version 2.0 is the first major update to *CharAnalysis*, addressing two areas of improvement, with four additional areas planned (see [ROADMAP.md](ROADMAP.md)):

 1. **MATLAB Modernization** — eliminated legacy code patterns, vectorized inner loops, and removed deprecated function calls for compatibility with MATLAB R2019a and higher.
-2. **Architecture Improvements** — separated computational logic from visualization, introduced formal parameter objects, and added robust input validation.
-3. **Chronological Uncertainty** — integrated methods for incorporating chronological uncertainty into the characterization of fire events.
-4. **Regional Synthesis** — added support for synthesizing peak identification across multiple records at regional scales.
-5. **R Translation** — established a roadmap for a native R implementation using modern packages including `mclust` and `ggplot2`, to be quantitatively compared with the `tapas` R package (https://github.com/wfinsinger/tapas).

-**Modular figure interface (post-2.0 update)**

-The codebase has been restructured to support flexible, modular access to output figures.
-All `.m` files except `CharAnalysis.m` now reside in a `src/` subfolder, which is added to the MATLAB path automatically at startup.
-Each output figure (Figures 3–9) is implemented as a standalone function that can be called independently using the results struct returned by `CharAnalysis`:
+2. **Modular Figure Interface** — restructured the codebase so that each output figure (Figures 3–9) is implemented as a standalone function callable independently using the results struct returned by `CharAnalysis`.
+All `.m` files except `CharAnalysis.m` now reside in a `src/` subfolder, added to the MATLAB path automatically at startup.
+A new `'modular'` run mode supports interactive and programmatic figure selection:
 ```matlab
 % Standard run — all figures, existing behavior unchanged
 CharAnalysis('mysite.csv')